-QDR Solicitors Ltd (QDR) is defined as a data controller under the Data Protection Act 1998 and is registered with the Information Commissioners Office (ICO) under Z2724050.
+QDR Solicitors Ltd (QDR) is defined as a data controller under the General Data Protection Regulations Act 2018 and is registered with the Information Commissioners Office (ICO) under Z2724050.
 QDR only collects or uses personal information for those purposes indicated in our notification with the Information Commissioner’s Office.

 The information we collect

 We process personal data including but not limited to: